 Who This Is For

-Built for financial services sales teams — wealth management firms, insurance agencies, fintech companies, and banking institutions — where personalized outreach needs to operate within strict regulatory frameworks.
-Ideal for teams of 3-50+ sales professionals who need to scale prospecting without creating compliance exposure.
+Built for financial services sales teams — wealth management firms, insurance agencies, fintech companies, and banking institutions.
+Ideal for teams of 3-50+ sales professionals who need to scale personalized outreach within strict regulatory frameworks, without creating compliance exposure.

 Scale your financial services prospecting with AI-powered outreach that works within your compliance requirements.
-Skyp drafts personalized emails that respect FINRA, SEC, and state-level regulations — so your team can focus on building client relationships, not navigating regulatory minefields.
+Skyp drafts personalized emails that respect FINRA (Financial Industry Regulatory Authority), SEC, and state-level regulations.
+Your team can focus on building client relationships, not navigating regulatory minefields.

 The Compliance Challenge in Financial Services Sales